 The third attempt was on a trout stream, this time with a longer, heavier horsehair line tied as they are in Valsesia.
 The good news is that in the first 50 yards after wetting a line, I had missed two strikes, one from a nice fish that came all the way out of the water trying to get my bouncing top dropper; and I hooked a really very nice fish that finally came undone as I was just starting to think "now how am I going to net this guy?"

 The bad news is that for both the showy missed strike and the fish that was lost, my line flew up into the treetops and I ended up losing all four flies - both times!
 In the first 50 yards of stream I had already lost all my flies that hadn't gotten chewed to tatters from the previous day's bluegills.
 I've never lost so many flies in one day in my life.
 (So, if you're going to try pesca mosca Valsesiana on tree-lined eastern streams stock up on flies!

-Andrea tells me that small stream pesca mosca valsesiana uses a cast of three flies.
-I have tried that with a 5:5 rod and the size 4 Sunline Hi-Vis Fluorocarbon line.
-It actually worked pretty nicely, and I had the best day on that particular stream that I've ever had.
+Andrea tells me that small stream pesca mosca Valsesiana uses a cast of three flies.
+I have tried that with a 12' rod and the size 4 Sunline Hi-Vis Fluorocarbon line.
+It actually worked very nicely, and I had the best day on that particular stream that I've ever had.
 Give pesca mosca Valsesiana a try.
-It's not really tenkara, but it is a fun and very effective way to fish.
+It is a fun and very effective way to fish.

 As always, if you have questions or comments about pesca mosca Valsesiana, or the tenkara rods, flies or lines that I believe are closest to those used by the anglers of Italy's Sesia River valley, go to the contact us page.